Pawiu2379/SIAAI/README.md

 # MyOwnJarvis
-The project of personal home asistant named Kiki
+The project of personal home asistant named Ame